Click to listen to the audio…

 Coming out PARTY

-The research team have been able to demonstrate that coming out parties happen at concentrations of norepinpherine typically encountered in the body, following an angry or stressful moment.
+The research team have been able to demonstrate that coming out parties happen at concentrations of norepinpherine (adrenaline), typically encountered in the body, following a “stressful” moment.

-In this particular experiment, Pseudomonas aeruginosa, one of the bacteria species associated with carotid arteries, makes moves to get free of the bonds tethering it to the biofilm, when exposed to adrenaline.
+In this particular experiment, Pseudomonas aeruginosa, one of the bacteria species associated with carotid arteries, makes moves to get free of the bonds tethering it to the biofilm, when exposed to iron.

 Keep your cool

-It is easy to let things get under your skin.
-Losing your cool and going postal, happens.
-Unfortunately, one or two of the packages dispatched in that moment, can end up being letter bombs.
+It is easy to let things get under your skin, losing your cool and going postal, happens…..

-So it is important to find ways to manage your emotions, so that you send love letters to your heart, not letter bombs.
+So it is important to find ways to manage your emotions and your iron status, so that you send love letters to your heart, not letter bombs.

 Want to create BETTER BODY CHEMISTRY ?